Which school do you want to support?

 California's highest-income earners are taxed at a higher rate than taxpayers in most other states.
 In total, though, the state's tax system is regressive, meaning that taxpayers with lower incomes carry a higher tax burden than wealthier taxpayers.
 Want to know even more?
 California's Legislative Analyst produced a report with a full rundown of California's Tax System in 2018.

-Does California’s long pattern of low investment in public education mean that Californians place a relatively low value on it?
+Does California’s long pattern of low effort to fund public education mean that Californians place a relatively low value on it?
 It might.
-For example, since 1970 California has significantly increased spending on prisons and incarceration.
-To be clear, schools are a much bigger piece of the budget pie than prisons, but spending on prisons grew far faster than spending on schools.
+For example, since 1970 California has significantly increased spending on prisons and incarceration, at great expense To be clear, schools are a much bigger piece of the budget pie than prisons, but spending on prisons grew far faster than spending on schools.

 Why is it important to know that California skimps on education?
 Because it turns out that money really does matter.
 It seems obvious, but for a very long time education outcome data were so low-quality that it was quite difficult to prove a connection between money and learning.
 The connection was significantly clarified in a pair of 2018 studies titled Money and Freedom, which found that "money targeted to districts with the greatest student need has led to improvements in student outcomes."